 - Tags (content tags)

 Views are the "value" options that dictate which content is presented to a Contact in the message.

 EXAMPLE: A group block that targets your organization's departments might have Sales, Membership, Fundraising, and Workforce views.
 The views would ensure that "custom" chunks of content display only to members of each department.

 It's possible that multiple values apply to a Contact.
 In the example above, a Contact could be in the Fundraising and Workforce views.
-Refer to Hierarchy, below, to learn how Communications Enterprise handles this.
+Refer to Hierarchy, below, to learn how Real Magnet handles this.

-NOTE: Due to the nature of Communications Enterprise groups and tags, Contacts can belong to multiple groups AND multiple tags can apply to a Contact.
+NOTE: Due to the nature of Real Magnet groups and tags, Contacts can belong to multiple groups AND multiple tags can apply to a Contact.